Diapause induction, termination, sequencing, and gene identification

 Diapause is a dynamic process accompanied by a series of physiological transitions.
 Several studies have focused on the general gene expression pattern of insect diapause without clear elucidation of the diapause mechanism.
 This is due to the complexity of the diapause process as well as the variations among insect species.

-p53 induces growth arrest or apoptosis and has a negative regulation on cell division by controlling an array of genes in this process .
-In addition, p53 and DNA damage-regulated gene 1 (pdrg1) are involved in multiple cellular, such as apoptosis, DNA damage repair, cell cycle.
+In addition, some genes, even if they were not involved in the biological process with a considerable number of genes enriched, were still important in diapause development of T. dendrolimi.
+Taking the following genes for examples.p53 induces growth arrest or apoptosis and has a negative regulation on cell division by controlling an array of genes in this process .
+In addition, p53 and DNA damage-regulated gene 1 (pdrg1) are involved in multiple cellular processes, such as apoptosis, DNA damage repair, cell cycle.
 In Artemia sinica, PDRG1 takes an essential role in diapause termination and regulation of cell cycle during early embryonic development .
-By blocking the expression of pdrg1 in human colon cancer cells, cell growth reduced significantly .
-Transcriptome based analysis indicated that the expression of p53 was significantly increased during diapause, and the contrary result was observed for pdrg1 in T. dendrolimi.
-Moreover, this result also revealed that the apoptosis activity was enhanced although the diapause individual remained in a dormancy state.
-It is speculated that, during diapause, the wasps had accumulated harmful substances to some degree to maintain diapause.
+By blocking the expression of pdrg1 in human colon cancer cells, cell growth reduced significantly.
+Transcriptome based analysis indicated that the expression of p53 significantly increased during diapause, and the contrary result was observed for pdrg1 in T. dendrolimi.
+Moreover, this result also revealed that apoptosis activity was enhanced although the diapause individual remained in a dormancy state.
+It is speculated that, the wasps had to face the adverse condition, when more harmful substances could be accumulated during diapause.
+So, it was necessary to boost apoptosis activity for wasp to survive.